Research

 An exploration of the intersection between Foucault's work on subjectivity and Marion's phenomenology in understanding the irreducible nature of human personhood.

-Read This Paper >Ethics
+Read This Paper >

 Can We Defend Normative Error Theory?